Loading...

 Portion Control

-Add a source of protein, such as a boiled egg or a handful of nuts, to your meal.
-Protein can slow down the absorption of sugars from carbohydrates.
+Include a source of protein, such as a boiled egg or a handful of nuts, with your breakfast.
+Protein can help slow down the absorption of carbohydrates, leading to a more gradual rise in blood sugar.

 Stay Hydrated